8 Best REALLY FREE VPNs for the Dark Web (Updated in 2021)

 Hotspot Shield is seriously fast.
 For a free VPN, it offers similar speeds to premium services.
 In my tests, I registered download speeds of over 85mbps and upload speeds of 42mbps.
 If you’re streaming or downloading content from the dark web, you won’t find a faster free VPN.

-You only have access to one server though.
-And unlike NordVPN’s servers, it’s not optimized for Tor access.
+You only have access to one server though and it’s not optimized for Tor access.
 You’ll still be able to access the dark web.
 Just expect to see a slight reduction in speeds.

 Hotspot Shield’s free server supports P2P file sharing.
 But here’s the bad news.
 Hotspot Shield restricts its free users to 500MB of data transfer a day.
 While that’s enough to transfer a number of images and text files, you can only stream 30 minutes of HD video.